junxit/us-congress-bills-111/metadata.md

 - 2009-04-02 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with an amended preamble.
 Without written report.
 - 2009-04-02 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with an amended preamble.
 Without written report.
 - 2009-04-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 44.
+- 2009-07-20 — Amendment SA 1639 agreed to in Senate by Unanimous Consent.
+- 2009-07-20 — Amendment SA 1639 proposed by Senator Hagan for Senator Collins. (consideration: CR S7720; text: CR S7720) To amend the preamble.
+- 2009-07-20 — Measure laid before Senate by unanimous consent. (consideration: CR S7719-7721; text of measure as introduced: CR S7719-7720)
+- 2009-07-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text as passed Senate: CR S7720-7721)
+- 2009-07-20 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text as passed Senate: CR S7720-7721)
+- 2009-07-20 — Senate amendment agreed to: Amendment SA 1639 agreed to in Senate by Unanimous Consent.
+- 2009-07-20 — Senate amendment proposed (on the floor): Amendment SA 1639 proposed by Senator Hagan for Senator Collins.(consideration: CR S7720; text: CR S7720)
+- 2009-07-20 — Senate amendment submitted
+- 2009-07-20 — The committee amendments to the preamble were agreed to by Unanimous Consent.